ankitjangra017/buy-buddy-react/README.md

 8. Admin Dashboard: Manage products, orders, and users (for admin users).

 Usage
-1.Sign up or log in to your account.
+1. Sign up or log in to your account.
-2.Browse products and add them to your cart.
+2. Browse products and add them to your cart.
-3.Proceed to checkout and complete the payment.
+3. Proceed to checkout and complete the payment.
-4.Track your order through the profile page.
+4. Track your order through the profile page.